isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 ---
 ### Who is required to register?
 You are required to register with the Registrar of Regulated Dealers if you are a regulated dealer i.e. you carry on a business of regulated dealing in precious stones, precious metals and/or precious products ("**PSPMs**"), or as an intermediary for regulated dealing in PSPMs. <br><br>
 Examples of regulated dealers who are required to register include, but are not limited to jewellers, bullion traders, jewellery wholesalers, jewellery retailers, second-hand goods dealers, auction houses, and trading platforms.
+Take this [questionnaire](http://form.gov.sg/5cd3efbbd64f830010e00ea9) to help you ascertain whether you are a regulated dealer.

 Please refer to the [PSPM Act](https://sso.agc.gov.sg/Act/PSPMPMLTFA2019) for the official definitions.
 If you are not certain whether you are required to register, you can seek legal advice.<br>